Ivory Plaques

 On Display in the Assyrian Empire Gallery

-The Dr. Norman Solhkhah Family Assyrian Empire Gallery features reliefs from the interior of the palace of king Sargon II at Dur-Sharrukin (modern Khorsabad), including a royal hunting scene and the presentation of tribute.
-Additional highlights of the gallery include the Sennacherib Prism, a perfectly preserved record in cuneiform script of the reign of the Assyrian king Sennacherib, including his sack of Jerusalem, and statues of divine attendants from the temple of Nabu at Dur-Sharrukin.
+The Dr. Norman Solhkhah Family Assyrian Empire Gallery allows you to encounter the vase expense of the Assyrian empire.
+Experience the inside of an Assyrian palace through carved wall reliefs, showing a royal hunting scene and the presentation of tribute, from the palace of king Sargon II at Dur-Sharurkin (modern Khorsabad).
+Additional highlights of the gallery include the Sennacherib Prism, a perfectly preserved record in cuneiform script of the reign of the Assyrian king Sennacherib that includes his sack of Jerusalem; a bronze figurine of the grotesque yet malevolent demon Pazuzu; and statues of divine attendants from the Nabu Temple at Dur-Sharrukin.